PaulineAnnBar/SuperfluidWidget-Lens/README.md

 # Superfluid Subscription Widget
 Superfluid Subscription Widget for Lens handle holders

-Today tutorial will teach you to use the Superfluid subscription wallet with a Vite/ react app.
+this repo will demonstrate how to use the Superfluid subscription wallet with a Vite/ react app.
 You will be able to make a stream and I will show you how to restrict the payment option for .Lens handle holders only.

 We will use Polygon Mumbai for this example.